 - Overcrowding/ overloading the boat

-Do personal watercraft have to abide by the same rules as boats in Florida?
+Do Personal Watercraft Have to Abide by the Same Rules as Boats in Florida?

 Yes, it’s important to note that in Florida, and most other states, jet skis and other personal watercraft must follow the same rules and regulations as boats.
-When operating a personal watercraft, like a wave runner, it’s important to be aware of your surroundings and limitations as an operator.
+When operating a personal watercraft, like a wave runner, or a paddleboard, it’s important to be aware of your surroundings and limitations as an operator.

-Ensure you have sufficient fuel, always wear a life jacket, follow the local laws while operating the watercraft, and NEVER drive under the influence.
-If you are a personal watercraft owner, it’s important to have sufficient liability insurance, as you are responsible for any negligence resulting in injury or death, which unfortunately is very common.
-Personal watercraft are often entrusted to young and inexperienced operators who do not understand the unique and difficult manner in which personal watercraft are safely operated.
+Ensure you have sufficient fuel, always wear a life jacket, follow the local boating laws while operating the watercraft, and NEVER drive under the influence.
+If you are a personal watercraft owner, it’s important to have sufficient liability insurance, as you are responsible for any negligence resulting in injury or death, which, unfortunately, is very common.

 Call (813) 221-7978 to schedule a free consultation with our Tampa boating accident lawyers or contact us online.